 "Kati ndaba" [Luganda for: Now I see]!

 Miriadua Falls (the Most Mentioned and arguably Most Popular Waterfalls in West Nile) is found on River Oluffe in Maracha about 20 minutes to half an hour by vehicle northwards from Arua City and after Okokoro plus the curvaceous Kijomoro Bend, but before Koyi.
 At a junction with a signpost of Kakwa Cope Centre (found 200 metres inwards), you cut right and move farther for 2 kilometres until you see Ambidro Health Centre III with about four to five houses roofed with blue ironsheets near each other on your left; cut into the road before them and move 400 metres until a gate.
 There are pools for swimming down ahead from the falls.
 Stepped there on Sunday 23rd March 2025 at the beginning of spring and was amazed by the size of the rocks as viewed from downstream and at the top; the water actually moves through about 100 metres of rock before the main fall, absolutely amazing!
+The rocks tilt northwards, so water flows closer to the farther end and onto the right when less, not all over the place.
 There is even a cave at the bottom below the topmost point as the whitewater splashes.
 A man from the city was fishing for small tilapia-like fish called

 |